Zenologia/ZMenus-Documentation/README.md

 ## Troubleshooting

-- **ZMenus does not enable:** PlaceholderAPI is required.
-Install it and restart.
+- **ZMenus does not enable:** PlaceholderAPI and PacketEvents are required.
+Install them and restart.
 - **Players can't open a menu they should see:** the menu's default permission is `zmenus.<menu-name>`, which only operators have by default.
 Grant it, or clear the menu permission in the editor.
 - **A placeholder shows as raw text:** make sure the providing PlaceholderAPI expansion is installed and the placeholder is correct.
 - **Menu edits aren't appearing:** ensure `behavior.auto-reload-menus` is `true`, or run `/zmenus reload` after manual file edits.